AdamDavidson1/4klift/docs/README.md

 The **LogDataCollection** is coupled to the **LogDataModel** through the protected property $valueClass.

->This is all the work that is required for the new collection class.
+>This is all the work required for the new collection class.
 All the needed functionality is inherited from the **ResultContainer**.
-You may wish to further customize this class, to add specific functionality like aggregation or math functions that opperate on the specific type of data models this collection holds.
+You may wish to further customize this class to add specific functionality, like aggregation or math functions that opperate on the specific type of data models this collection holds.
 Customizing the **[LogDataCollection]** will be covered later.

-## 7. Managing Log Data.
+## 7. Manage log data.

 We have modeled our `collector.log` keys with the [LogDataModel] and have a [LogDataCollection] to contain them.
-We have abstration similar to our underlying database, where [LogDataModel] is a row of data and [LogDataCollection] is the table itself.
+We have abstraction similar to our underlying database, where [LogDataModel] is a row of data and [LogDataCollection] is the table itself.

-Our database support CRUD (Create, Read, Update, Delete) opperations which also need to be abstracted.
+Our database supports CRUD (Create, Read, Update, Delete) operations which also need to be abstracted.
 This will be done with a new **LogDataManager.php** class.

 Create a new directory called `Manager` under the `Data` directory and add the file `LogDataManager.php`.